codewpf/WPFoundation/README.md

 Follow and contact me on [Twitter](https://twitter.com/Alex___0394) or [Sina Weibo](http://weibo.com/codewpf ).
 If you find an issue, just [open a ticket](https://github.com/codewpf/WPFoundation/issues/new).
 Pull requests are warmly welcome as well.

 ## License
-WPFBannerView is released under the MIT license.
+WPFoundation is released under the MIT license.
 See LICENSE for details.